Dr. Radosław Zajdel

 • Supervisors: Prof. Krzysztof Sośnica and Dr. Kamil Kaźmierski.

 • Reviewers: Prof. Dr.-Ing.
 Dr. h. c.
-Harald Schuh (GFZ Potsdam, Technische Universität Berlin) and Priv.
+Harald Schuh (GFZ Helmholtz Centre for Geosciences, Germany; Technische Universität Berlin) and Priv.
 Doz.
 Dr. rer. nat habil.
 Oliver Montenbruck (DLR, Oberpfaffenhofen).

 Master of Science in Geoinformatics and Satellite Geodesy